mehulagg/gitlab/doc/ci/yaml/README.md

 `clone` is the slowest option.
 It clones the repository from scratch for every job, ensuring that the local working copy is always pristine.
+If an existing worktree is found, it is removed before cloning.

 ```yaml
 variables: